[Date changed–posted 11/11/20 (replaces 11/14/17 edition)]

 8. Persons required to reimburse the university for personal phone calls, copies, or supplies will do so by depositing the cost of the service or material, plus applicable federal excise or Texas sales taxes at the Financial Services Office.
 The cost of the services or materials will be credited to the FOAP that originally paid for the services or materials.
 Receipts for these reimbursements will be retained on file in the department records for one fiscal year after the fiscal year in which the deposit was made.

-9. Any questions regarding this policy should be directed to the Managing Director of Procurement Services.
+9. Any questions regarding this policy should be directed to the Chief Procurement Officer.

 04 Audit Services